Jidoka is one of the most important Lean methods for ensuring built-in quality. Learn how it can help you enhance your workflow.

 It is one of the two pillars that turned Toyota into the giant it is today.
 Jidoka is often referred to as the forgotten pillar of the Toyota production system because of the relatively low attention it gets compared to the JIT system.

 Jidoka was first used in 1896 by the Japanese inventor Sakichi Toyoda who later became the creator of Toyota Motor Company.

 It was in the form of a simple device that could stop the shuttle of an automatic loom if the thread broke.
-The mechanism was able to detect if a thread is broken and therefore immediately shut down the machine and signal that there’s a problem to avoid producing defects.
+The mechanism was able to detect if a thread is broken and, therefore, immediately shut down the machine and signal that there’s a problem to avoid producing defects.
 Afterward, the worker operating the loom had to fix the problem and resume the production process.

 Implementing Jidoka in a knowledge-work environment such as software development seems a bit more complicated due to the diversity of work processes.
 However, it is perfectly applicable when you consider the different steps of a workflow of this type.

-Afterward, your team can halt further development and focus on fixing the issues at hand by digging into the problem and investing the root cause that led to the current situation.
+Afterward, your team can halt further development and focus on fixing the issues at hand by digging into the problem and investing in the root cause that led to the current situation.

 Fixing the code should happen by hand as the responsible developer needs to find where the code logic breaks.
-Depending on the seriousness of the issue, she should either go for a quick fix that will temporarily solve it or dig deep to identify the root cause and deal with it.
+Depending on the seriousness of the issue, she should either go for a quick fix to temporarily solve it or dig deep to identify the root cause and deal with it.

 As soon as the problem is solved, the development process should be resumed.